Emergency Rental Assistance

 Program - Covid-19 Pandemic

 Helping San Antonio Renters Who Have Been Directly Impacted by the Pandemic Stay in Their Home

 TIP: SAAA Property Owners/Managers - If you have pending applications with the City of San Antonio for the Rental Housing Assistance Program, please check your spam filters and mark the address "NoReply@sanantonio.gov" as a "safe sender" to ensure you don't miss important communication from the City regarding rental assistance payments for your residents.

 Do you have a resident who has been directly impacted by COVID-19?
-Would you like to help them so they can stay in their home?

 In response to needs of renters during the COVID-19 pandemic, the San Antonio Apartment Association (SAAA) has proposed a completely voluntary Emergency Rental Assistance Program for rental housing providers who have residents who have been directly impacted by COVID-19 through a loss of income due to job loss, furlough or reduction in wages/hours.
 SAAA is urging its members and other housing providers to get involved and directly help their residents who are struggling to pay rent as a result of COVID-19 impacts and related community social distancing declarations.